devzendo/transputer-emulator/README.md

 Third release:
 * Capable of running eForth.
 * Note that the IServer's file handling does not yet prevent directory traversal vulnerabilities.
+Also line feed handling on Windows is broken.
 To be corrected.

 Fourth release:
 * More IServer implementation.
 * Prevent directory-traversal vulnerabilities in IServer's file handling - limit operations to under its root directory.
+* Correct IServer translation of line feeds when dealing with text files (on Windows).
 * Complete Integer functionality.

 Fifth release: